Up the Chastity Belt: Production

 The film had investment from the Robert Stigwood Organisation.
 The initial treatment was done by Sid Cole.
 The writer of the TV series, Talbot Rothwell, was busy on Carry On films so the script was done by Galton and Simpson, who were clients of Beryl Vertue.

 Frankie Howerd was on a percentage of the profits.
 He later wrote he "wasn’t all that happy with" the film despite its eventual financial success.
 He said the problem came when producer Ned Sherrin told him the film was running short so Galton and Simpson wrote extra material which turned out not to be needed.
-"The problem of editing these miles of film down to just an hour and a half of screen time envitably resulted in a bit of a hodge podge", wrote Howerd.
+"The problem of editing these miles of film down to just an hour and a half of screen time enevitably resulted in a bit of a hodge podge", wrote Howerd.

 The cast included Martin Woodhams, a boy who had been suspended from school for writing a "flippant" essay, who was cast as a naughty boy.
 The actors' union Equity protested against this as devaluing their profession.

 It was the final film role of Godfrey Winn.